 Can students get involved in the study abroad program?

-Students will be provided opportunities to have a global experience as part of this course; however this will be a different experience to the traditional study abroad program, which they are not eligible for.
+Students will be provided opportunities to have a global experience as part of this course, including through Swinburne's study abroad program.

 Faculty of Science, Engineering and Technology